MajaK02/Over-The-Rainbow/README.md

 - Hero images on both the Home and contact us pages and all card images were created by Freepik (https://www.freepik.com/)
 - The icons in the footer and for the card buttons were taken from [Font Awesome](https://fontawesome.com/)
 - Favicon was generated from iconify (https://iconify.design/)
+- Fonts used were generated by Perplexity.ai and incorporated through Google Fonts (https://fonts.google.com/)